 3. Code Refactoring is a technique using which one can change the inner structure of source code without affecting its external operation, i.e. software behavior.
 It simplifies the structure optimizing software performance and making the product easier for further maintenance.

 4. Build Automation is an efficient way to compile source code into binary code, package the binary code, test and, finally, deploy software to production systems or a test platform.
 This practice allows our team to accomplish tasks without pressing developers with redundant work on compilation and delivering final products to customers.
 It saves us both time and human resources.

 5. Continuous Integration is a technique focused on making frequent automated builds, so the team could timely detect and resolve integration problems.
 In our team, this practice has been implemented on the basis of the Hudson Continuous Integration Server.

 The methods mentioned above are all interconnected and work best when used together, complementing each other and amplifying their effects.
 Each of these techniques was developed for working processes following the agile software development principles, but they can be used just as well by teams that follow other methodologies.
 We found that introducing these methods to our development process helps us build great software products faster and with smaller risks.

 If you work with software development projects, you will agree that timely and effective communication with the client is key to a successful outcome.
-Using agile methods ensures a regular and clear communication not only within the development team but also with the client.
-With detailed discussions on each stage of the development process every aspect becomes open and lucid, eliminating the possibility that the end product would fail to meet customer's expectations.
+Using agile methods ensures regular and clear communication not only within the development team but also with the client.
+With detailed discussions on each stage of the development process, every aspect becomes open and lucid, eliminating the possibility that the end product would fail to meet customer's expectations.